ottomMT/reaction-flat-pages/README.md

 Reaction Flat Pages [![Build Status](https://travis-ci.org/ramusus/reaction-flat-pages.png?branch=master)](https://travis-ci.org/ramusus/reaction-flat-pages)
 ===================

-This package lets you store simple “flat” HTML content in a database and handles the management in Reactioncommerce style in place.
+This package lets you store simple “flat” HTML content in a database and handles the management in Reaction Commerce style in place.
 A flatpage is a simple object with a URL, title and content.
 Use it for one-off, special-case pages, such as “About” or “Privacy Policy” pages, that you want to store in a database.